-We are living in interesting times!
-Whilst we are living through and continue to experience a global pandemic, the incontrovertible trend of global-scale environmental degradation continues apace.
-Ecological degradation sufficient to threaten the homeostasis of the planet and the survival of human civilisation is already here.
-Since it will be impossible for human cultures and infrastructure to adapt fast enough to prevent widespread and destructive environmental changes that will continue for centuries or more, it's essential that society finds ways to mitigate the causes of environmental change alongside adaptation initiatives.
-The MSc Sustainable Food and Natural Resources degree helps answer the need for realistic solutions to current global problems.
-It incorporates knowledge, contextual understanding and practical experience in environmental technologies, theory and new ideas to overcome barriers to change and usher in a more competent era of environmental sustainability.
+We are living in unique times and around us we are witnessing rapid change, from climate change to COVID, to ecological collapse to rising social justice movements, and it is happening now.
+Since it will be impossible for human cultures and infrastructure to adapt with sufficient rapidity to prevent widespread and destructive environmental changes that will continue for centuries or millennia, it is essential that society adopts ways to mitigate the causes of environmental change alongside adaptation initiatives.
+The MSc Sustainability and Behaviour Change programme helps to answer the need for human-scale solutions to current global problems.
+It incorporates knowledge, contextual understanding and practical experience in sustainability theory as well as new ideas to overcome barriers to change in society, from individual to governmental to systems wide scale, so we can usher in a more competent era of environmental sustainability.